lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 information in one figure, to get an simplified overview of the data.

-In the code chunk below we produce a PCA plot of the mouse stem cell dataset.
+In the code chunk below we produce a PCA plot of the mouse stem cell dataset (Figure [fig:pcahl]).
 One point on the plot represents one protein.
 We can indeed see several distinct protein clusters.
 We specify `fcol = NULL`, which means not to consider any feature variable to annotate the features (proteins) with colours.
 We will see later how to use this to annotate the PCA plot with prior information about sub-cellular localisation.

 \
 `      `